zosetsu-repo/aniyomi-extensions/CONTRIBUTING.md

 #### Additional dependencies

 If you find yourself needing additional functionality, you can add more dependencies to your `build.gradle` file.
-Many of [the dependencies](https://github.com/anikku-app/anikku/blob/master/app/build.gradle.kts) from the main Aniyomi app are exposed to extensions by default.
+Many of [the dependencies](https://github.com/anikku-app/anikku/blob/master/app/build.gradle.kts) from the main Anikku app are exposed to extensions by default.

 > Note that several dependencies are already exposed to all extensions via Gradle version catalog.
 > To view which are available view `libs.versions.toml` under the `gradle` folder